lblod/ember-rdfa-editor-lblod-plugins/README.md

     @options={{this.config.date}}/>
 ```

-And a insert button to insert new dates that needs to be added to the insert part of the sidebar:
+And an insert button to insert new dates that needs to be added to the insert part of the sidebar:
 ```hbs
   <RdfaDatePlugin::Insert
     @controller={{this.controller}}